 The 3,400-acre ahupua‘a of Keahuolū in Kona spans along the ocean and up to the mauka agricultural lands.
 Keahuolū is both undeveloped and developed, and includes fee-simple and leased-fee interests.

-The Trust’s 700 acres of Kona properties include the Kona Industrial Park and five shopping centers.
+The Trust’s 467 acres of commerical and residential properties in Kona include the Kona Industrial Park and four shopping centers.

-The Kona Industrial Park consists of 77 acres in Kailua-Kona and includes the leased fee interests in 45 industrial lots and the fee simple interests in the Kuakini Center and the B&K Commercial Park.
+The Kona Industrial Park consists of 77 acres in Kailua-Kona and includes the leased fee interests in 45 industrial lots and the fee simple interests in the Kuakini Center, the B&K Commercial Park, and the Kona International Market.

-The Lili‘uokalani Trust also owns the leased fee interest in the following five shopping centers located in the Kailua-Kona urban core:
+The Lili‘uokalani Trust also owns the leased fee interest in the following four shopping centers located in the Kailua-Kona urban core:

 The Trust is working toward a master plan for Keahuolū, a proposed mixed-use, mixed-income planned community on the Island of Hawai‘i.
-Located immediately north of the urbanized core of Kailua-Kona, Keahuolū is the Trust's most significant undeveloped piece of land; the resulting project is envisioned as a model of next generation sustainable community development.
-The Trust's current objective is to successfully navigate the State and local entitlement process, so that 1,300 acres of the site can be developed beginning in 2017.
+Located immediately north of the urbanized core of Kailua-Kona, Keahuolū is the Trust's most significant undeveloped piece of land; the resulting project is envisioned as a model of next-generation sustainable community development.
+The Trust's current objective is to successfully navigate the State and local entitlement process, so that 1,300 acres of the site can be developed in the future.

 Aerial maps of the land plan area within Keahuolu and within the greater Kona regional context are available at the following links: